 About the NDA

-The National Day of Action against Bullying and Violence (NDA) is held annually on the third Friday of March.
+The National Day of Action against Bullying and Violence (NDA) is held annually.
 It is an opportunity for the whole school community to 'take a stand together' against bullying and violence.

 The day is an initiative of all Australian education authorities and is managed by the